 Internal capture cards like the Elgato 4K60 PRO are great for those looking to get decent quality out of both consoles and gaming desktops.
 This method passes through video at either 1440p or 4K at 60FPS.

 Here are the steps to install this PCIe capture card.

 - Locate a PCIe that is a 4x or 8x lane (Long or short, either work) on your streaming PC.

 - Insert the card and secure it to the PCIe bracket.

 - Plug the HDMI cable from the gaming PC to the “in” port and put the “out” HDMI to your primary gaming monitor.

 - Go to the display settings on your primary gaming PC and set the window to mirror for the capture card to pick up.

 Why You Should Consider A Dual PC Setup

-While there is more setup and cost of dedicating two PCs, the streaming PC should only cost a quarter to half of the gaming PC, making it a great addition down the line.
+While there is more setup and cost of dedicating two PCs, the streaming PC should only cost a quarter to half of the desktop, making it a great addition down the line.

 Specs for Gaming vs. Rendering & Streaming